Thank You

 Source: U.S. Small Business Administration

-The number of ongoing trials in the region relate to critical areas of health research, and the total number of clinical trials counted in this manner was 170 between the two counties, lower than in early 2020.
+The number of ongoing trials in the region relate to critical areas of health research, including cancer, chronic disease, and mental health.
+Clinical trials counted in this manner numbered 141 between the two counties, including an increase from the prior year’s count in both Lackawanna and Luzerne Counties.

 Active Clinical Trial Sites